rvost/PakInspector/README.md

 If you find a bug or have a feature request, please use [Issues](https://github.com/rvost/PakInspector/issues) to report it.
 Samples of the `.pak` files that the tool fails to extract are needed.
 If you have encountered this problem, please post your *inspection results* in the Issues or send me a message on Discord.

+### Known issues

+As the current POC implementation prioritizes the ease of development and clarity provided by Kaitai Struct over parser performance, high RAM usage is expected.
+RAM usage for inspection and extraction operations is expected to be 2–3 times that of the `.pak` file.

 ## Contribution

 All contributions are welcome!
 If you have any plans for improving the parser, please use the `formats/pak.ksy` file as a starting point and avoid modifying the *generated* parser code.